Western Michigan vs. Northern Illinois NCAA Football Odds, Plays and Insights | November 23, 2021

 Northern Illinois Stats and Trends

-- Northern Illinois has seven wins against the spread in 11 games this season.
+- In Northern Illinois' 11 games this season, it has seven wins against the spread.

-- The Huskies are 3-2-1 ATS when underdogs by 3.5 points or more this year.
+- The Huskies have an against the spread record of 3-1-1 in their five games when underdogs by 4 points or more this season.

-- Northern Illinois has hit the over in 54.5% of its opportunities this year (six times in 11 games with a set point total).
+- Northern Illinois' games this year have hit the over on six of 11 set point totals (54.5%).

-- Northern Illinois is 4-2-1 against the spread and 5-2 overall when the team scores more than 29.3 points.
+- Northern Illinois is 4-2-1 against the spread and 5-2 overall in games when it puts up more than 29.3 points.

 - The Huskies have turned the ball over four more times (14 total) than the Broncos have forced a turnover (10) this season.